Seagate/cortx/doc/S3ServerQuickStart.md

 Before cloning, however, you need to have an SSC / Cloud VM or a local VM setup in either VMWare Fusion or Oracle VirtualBox [LocalVMSetup](LocalVMSetup.md).

 ## Accessing the code right way
-(For phase 1) The latest code which is getting evolved and contributed is on the gerrit server.
+(For phase 1) The latest code which is getting evolved and contributed is on the github.
-Seagate contributors will be referencing, cloning and committing their code to/from this [Gerrit server](http://gerrit.mero.colo.seagate.com:8080).
+Seagate contributors will be referencing, cloning and committing their code to/from this https://github.com/Seagate/s3server

-To simply pull the code in which to build `git clone --recursive "http://gerrit.mero.colo.seagate.com/s3server" -b innersource`
+To simply pull the code in which to build `git clone --recursive "https://github.com/Seagate/s3server" -b innersource`

 Following steps will make your access to server hassle free.
 1. From here on all the steps needs to be followed as the root user.